 Problem #1: Engine Starting Issues Due to Bad Air Filter

-Similar to a poorly running Poulan chainsaw, filters that are clogged, dirty, or damaged are one of the most common causes of your Husqvarna chainsaws overheating, performing poorly, or emitting excessive emissions.
+Similar to a poorly running Poulan chainsaw, filters that are clogged, dirty, or damaged are one of the most common causes of your Husqvarna chainsaw’s troubles, like overheating, performing poorly, or emitting excessive emissions.

 Solution: Replace the Air Filter